Sunday, May 7, 2017

 Five newspaper clippings from different times in his life, all contained in one little book from his US Navy Days.
 It just amazes me when I find these little treasures, a glimpse into who my family was and what was important to them.
 It keeps me motivated to keep digging.

-This Accrued Pension Form is found in the Civil War Pension File of my paternal third great-grandfather.
-My third great-grandmother filed t...
+This Surgeon's Certificate is found in the Civil War Pension File of my paternal third great-grandfather.
+This examination was complete...

 I grew up knowing my maternal grandfather was in the Civilian Conservation Corps (CCC) and I had a general understanding as to what it was. ...

-My great-uncle was killed in action during World War II on 22 July 1944.
-He was buried in an individual grave, uncasketed and in a poncho, ...
+My maternal great-uncle was killed in action during World War II on 22 July 1944.
+He was buried in an individual grave, uncasketed and in a...